liferay/liferay-blade-samples/liferay-gradle/blade.hook.resourcebundle/README.markdown

 example's goal is to only override the English and Spanish keys, the `Language_en.properties` and `Language_es.properties` are added.

-This approach can be used to override any application's language keys, (i.e., `language.properties` files that are inside a module deployed to Portal's OSGi runtime).
+This approach can be used to override any application's language keys (i.e., `language.properties` files that are inside a module deployed to Portal's OSGi runtime).
 If you need to override Portal's core language keys, see the [Modifying Liferay's Language Keys](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/overriding-language-keys#modifying-liferays-language-keys)